aav7fl/website-legacy/resume/index.md

 ### Experience

+Grandville RoboDawgs Weather Balloon Coach (May-June, 2016)

+- Help underclassmen RoboDawg students transition to leadership positions in the program
+- Students learn how to program in Python on Raspberry Pi units to collect data from their weather balloon launches

+AP Computer Science Tutor (May, 2016)

 Internship at Blue Medora, LLC (Summer, 2013; Summer, 2014)

-- Developed Oracle Enterprise Manager plugins
+- Develop Oracle Enterprise Manager plugins

 Supervisor for RoboDawgs community camps (Summer, 2012)

-- Delegated jobs between nine employees
+- Delegate jobs between nine employees
 - Tasked with new building renovations/repairs
 - Up to 40 campers during the busiest week